 How many days in Athens is enough for my first time trip?

-The first time I spent a week in Athens, and still felt like I could have stayed longer!
-From exploring iconic landmarks like the Acropolis and Parthenon, to immersing yourself in local culture through food and drink, we’ll show you how to spend your time in Athens.
+The first time, I spent a week in Athens, and still felt like I could have stayed longer!
+From exploring iconic landmarks like the Acropolis and Parthenon to immersing yourself in local culture through food and drink, we’ll show you how to spend your time in Athens.

 Athens is one of the oldest cities in the world, with a history that dates back more than 3,000 years.
 The city was the birthplace of Western civilization, and its culture has been influential throughout the world.

-Athens is a major tourist destination, and many visitors come to see its ancient ruins, including the Acropolis and the Parthenon.
+Athens is a major tourist destination, and many visitors come to see its ancient ruins, including to visit the Acropolis and the Parthenon.
 The city also has a vibrant modern culture, with many museums, theaters, and restaurants.

 How Many Days In Athens Is Enough